MicrosoftDocs/azure-docs/articles/cognitive-services/Bing-Image-Search/quickstarts/python.md

 The Bing Image Search API provides an experience similar to Bing.com/Images by letting you send a user search query to Bing and get back a list of relevant images.

 This walkthrough demonstrates a simple example of calling into the Bing Image Search API and post-processing the resulting JSON object.
-Refer to the [Bing Image Search documentation](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/bing-images-api-v7-reference) for more details on the REST APIs.
+For more information, see [Bing Image Search documentation](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/bing-images-api-v7-reference).

 You can run this example as a Jupyter notebook on [MyBinder](https://mybinder.org) by clicking on the launch Binder badge: